Laksh718/BioNaut/README.md

 ## 🙏 Acknowledgments

+- **HackerNaut AI Team** - For developing our custom scraper, summarizer, and semantic search models
 - NASA for providing access to space biology research data
-- Google Gemini AI for intelligent analysis capabilities
+- Google Gemini AI for enhanced analytical capabilities
 - The open-source community for amazing tools and libraries

 ## 📧 Contact